raythompsonwebdev/greenfootprints/README.md

 ## History

-Web application is based on a website brief, I was given to build a website from, for a city and guilds exam in web design I took in 2012.
+Web application is based on a website brief I was given to build a website from for a city and guilds exam in web design I took in 2012.
 I used elements from Pluralsight video tutorial Javascript Starter Kit by Cory House.

 The task was that I was a member of a local recycling company "Green FootPrints " based in Essex and you have been asked to set up a simple website consisting of 3 pages to advertise what the company has to offer.